Posts

 What is a Baulked Landing?

-A baulked landing occurs when a pilot abandons the landing process after committing to the final approach but before the aircraft touches down.
+A baulked landing occurs when a pilot abandons the landing process after committing to the final approach.
 Unlike a go-around, which may be initiated earlier in the approach phase, a baulked landing is typically executed at low altitudes or when the aircraft is nearly at the runway threshold.

 Common Reasons for a Baulked Landing: